anumehashukla/wayfaringuniverse/_posts/UnitedStates/2018-04-21-bay-area-hikes.md

 ---
-title: ' Bay Area Hikes during Covid'
+title: ' Bay Area Hikes in times of Covid'
 date: 2018-04-21 01:00:00
+sortorder: 1
 description: A collection of bay area hikes with some trips and tricks about them based on our hiking experience during the pandemic.
 featured_image: 'https://wayfaringuniversecdn.azureedge.net/image-container/thumbnails/unitedstates/bayAreaHikes.jpg'
 categories: unitedstates